 ‘The life of every man is a diary in which he means to write one story, and writes another; and his humblest hour is when he compares the volume as it is with what he vowed to make it.‘

 Thank you for visiting my website, focusing around my blog.
 To get the disclaimer out of the way: all views on my old blog are my own and not necessarily those of the organisations in which I am involved.

 Speaking of those organisations in which I am involved, my time – of which there never seems to be enough – is mainly divided between my teaching ‘career’ (which pays the bills, but which I value much more deeply than that) and my contributions to the community as a local councillor.

 Since ‘qualifying’ – a word I place in inverted commas because it seems to suggest some kind of endpoint or sense of completeness that just doesn’t work for teaching – I have been privileged to have taught Geography, Politics and also Sociology in local secondary schools.
 As with any vocation, the work is hard and relentless but it is certainly varied.
 Whilst a range of intellectual, social, emotional and physical challenges may, at a distance, seem enough to put anybody off, I do believe that the things in life which have the potential to give us a sense of achievement and worth cannot come without toil and occasional doubt.
-I am now in my second year as a Head of Geography.
+I am now about to start my third year as a Head of Geography.